-Who would have thought that 24 years ago on a warm August afternoon when a few fellows that used to live in the old “Buttermilk” neighborhood got together for a little backyard cookout that one day it would turn into Bardstown’s best version of a real homecoming.
+Who would have thought that 27 years ago on a warm August afternoon when a few fellows that used to live in the old “Buttermilk” neighborhood got together for a little backyard cookout that one day it would turn into Bardstown’s best version of a real homecoming.
 Well that’s just what has happened.
-Billy, Joey, and Mark Sheckles, Kenny Linton, “Gator” Tonge, Mike Lydian, Kevin and Wayne Rogers, and Joe Dodson had so much fun that afternoon that they made a promise to take time out of their busy schedules to do this at least once a year, and they did.
-The rest has become Buttermilk history.
+Billy, Joey, and Mark Sheckles, Kenny Linton, “Gator” Tonge; Mike Lydian, Kevin and Wayne Rogers, and Joe Dodson had so much fun that afternoon that they made a promise to take time out of their busy schedules to do this at least once a year, and they did!
+The rest has become “Buttermilk” history.

-The next couple of years, “The Buttermilk Gang”, as they were called, put together a cookout every August and they started inviting people from all over town that used to live in the Buttermilk area or had “roots” in Buttermilk.
+The next couple of years, “The Buttermilk Gang”, as they were called, put together a cookout every August and they started inviting people from all over town that used to live in the old Buttermilk area or had “roots” in Buttermilk.
 After the 4th year the cookout had grown to about 400 people and a lot of the women were bringing their special side dishes to go along with the meat the men cooked.
 They also had shirts made up and sold them to raise money to offset some of the cost of preparing the food.
 The Buttermilk shirts were a big hit.
-They also had a wiener roast and camp out for the kids on Friday night.

-The first year of the Buttermilk breakfast was an election year and all the local candidates as well as State Representative Jodie Haydon, State Senator Dan Kelly, then District Judge Tom Dawson, and soon to be District Judge Bob Heaton, and many others made this a good place to fellowship.
+The first year of the Buttermilk breakfast was an election year and all the local candidates as well as then State Representative Jodie Haydon, State Senator Dan Kelly, then District Judge Tom Dawson, and soon to be District Judge Bob Heaton, and many more made this a good place to fellowship.
 People could not believe all this good food was free and many gave donations.
-The “Buttermilk Gang” made request from several local businesses for donations and many responded favorably, as they still do today.
-The first breakfast served about 250 people and has grown larger every year, with the 2018 breakfast serving about 650 people.
+The “Buttermilk Gang” made requests from several local businesses for donations and many responded favorably, as they still do today.
+The first breakfast served about 250 people and has grown larger every year, topping the attendance in the neighborhood of around 800 people.

-The word was now out about how good the food was and how great the fellowship was at Buttermilk.
+The word was now out about how good the food was and how great the fellowship was at “Buttermilk”.
 The local media started doing feature stories on Buttermilk and how this was Bardstown’s best version of a real homecoming.
 One feature writer for The Kentucky Standard even won a KPA first place award for her coverage of “BUTTERMILK DAY IN BARDSTOWN”.
 Local families were now putting together their family reunions around the 4th weekend in August.
 People were coming down on Friday night setting up tents and staking out space on the “Buttermilk Lot”.
 Children were having a hard time concentrating in school in anticipation of the Buttermilk weekend.
 And the people kept coming.
-Thanks to our leaders at City Hall, they were allowed to block off South 3rd street on Friday afternoon until Sunday afternoon to allow the Festival to have more room, as the crowd overflowed into the street.
-In the past several years, with the addition of the STREET CONCERT, crowd estimates were around 3-4000 people, and this year celebrating our 25th year anniversary, estimates are that there will be more.
+Thanks to our leaders at City Hall, they were allowed to block off South 3rd street on Friday afternoon until Sunday afternoon to allow the Festival to have more room, as the crowds overflowed into the street.
+In the past several years, with the addition of the STREET CONCERT, crowd estimates were around 3-4000 people, and this year celebrating our 28th year, estimates are that there will be more!

-The past several years because of the huge throngs of people from out of town that come to Bardstown for the Buttermilk Days Festival, the “Buttermilk Gang”, decided to make some changes in their annual lineup.
-The Homemade Wine-tasting and Wildmeat Cookout still kicks things off on Thursday evening from 6:30 till 9.
-The Kids Street Dance on Friday nights has been coupled with local bands and DJ’s on the Big Stage.
-The Famous Buttermilk Breakfast still goes on from 7 till 10 on Saturday morning.
-The BIG FEED on Saturday afternoon has been replaced with Food Vendors on the MIDWAY on Friday evening and from noon on Saturday till closing.
-The last several years, through generous local sponsorship, a FREE STREET CONCERT on Saturday afternoon featuring many international recording groups such as NAPPY ROOTS, soulful singer LENNY WILLIAMS, THE ZAPP BAND, RICK JAMES STONE CITY BAND, LAKESIDE, THE DEELE, and many local acts such as BIG BLACK CADILLAC, THE PERFECT FIT BAND, THE UNILIMITED BAND, POSITIVE MOVEMENT BAND, and several others.
-This year will mark the 25th ANNIVERSARY EDITION OF THE BUTTERMILK DAYS FESTIVAL and many of these performers want to return along with other well known groups.
+The past several years, because of the huge throngs of people from out of town that come to Bardstown for the Buttermilk Days Festival, the “Buttermilk Gang” decided to make some changes to their annual lineup.
+The Homemade Wine tasting and Wild Meat Cookout still kicks things off on Thursday evening from 6:30 till 9.
+The Kids Street Dance on Friday nights has been coupled with local bands and DJs on the Big Stage.
+The Famous Buttermilk Breakfast still goes on from 7 till 10am on Saturday morning.
+The BIG FEED on Saturday afternoon has been replaced with Food Vendors on the Midway on Fridays evening and from noon on Saturday until closing.
+The last several years, through generous local sponsorship, a FREE STREET CONCERT on Saturday afternoon featuring many international recording groups such as NAPPY ROOTS, soulful singer LENNY WILLIAMS, THE ZAPP BAND, LAKESIDE, THE DEELE and many local acts such as BIG BLACK CADILLAC, THE PERFECT FIT BAND, THE UNLIMITED SHOW BAND, AND POSITIVE MOVEMENT BAND, and several others.
+This year will mark the 28th Edition of the Buttermilk Days Festival and many of these performers want to return along with other well-known groups.